pipiscrew/timeline/notes/whenatkitchen.md

     * Coffee running TOO SLOW (more than 35 seconds) = make the grind coarser
       *  if your shot pulls too slowly it tastes over extracted.

+###  blade grinder bug
+The small-sized coffee ground particles – called “fines” – will **over extract** some of the chemical compounds that cause **bitterness**, while the larger sized particles may remain under extracted.  [source](https://foodal.com/drinks-2/coffee/grinders/why-you-shouldnt-use-a-blade-grinder-for-your-coffee/)

 Extraction always happens like this:

 1. The first things to be extracted are bright, sour, flavorful acids